A Network-Based Measure of Cosponsorship Influence on Bill Passing in the United States House of Representatives: Conclusions and Discussion

-There are a variety of extensions to pursue in future work.
-For example, it is desirable to account for factors (such as bill topic and committee assignment) beyond legislator influence that affect bill outcome.
-This will help isolate the effects of legislator influence on bill-passage success.
-There are also other data sources beyond bill cosponsorship that encapsulate aspects of the relationships between legislators.
-It is also worth investigating how much our simplistic notion of influence correlates with other features of legislators, such as personal demographics, seniority, and funding from interest groups.
-It also seems interesting to examine polyadic influence, as perhaps multiple legislators together influence other legislators.
+There are many extensions of our study to pursue in future work.
+For example, it is desirable to account for factors (such as bill topics and committee assignments) beyond legislator influence that affect voting outcomes.
+Examining the impact of such factors will help isolate the effects of legislator influence on bill-passage success.
+It is also worth investigating how much our simplistic notion of influence correlates with other features of legislators, such as personal demographics, seniority {and roles within a committee (such as chairing it)}, and funding from interest groups.
+Additionally, it is worthwhile to examine what major political and/or social events may have influenced the temporal trends that we observed in our influence measure.